Sport Funding Grant

 Out of School Experiences

-As part of our commitment to giving our pupils new skills and experiences we offer annual residentials to years 3, 4, and 5.
+As part of our commitment to giving our pupils new skills and experiences we offer annual residentials to year 4.
 In the past this has included Ullswater, Howtown, Whitby, Boggle Hole, Nell Bank, Robinwood and London.
-It is now embedded every year that years 3 and 4 go to Robinwood for a 2 day experience, and year 5 go to Howtown in the Lake District for 5 days.
-The years 3 and 4 trips include activities such as archery and problem solving games and introduce the children to outward bound experiences such as climbing and caving.
-We expand on the outward bound experiences on the year 5 visit to Howtown.
-The children are encouraged to challenge themselves through experiences such as kayaking, hill walking, orienteering, rock climbing, tunnelling and survival skills.
+It is now embedded every year that year 4 go to Robinwood for a 2 day experience.
+The year 4 trip includes activities such as archery and problem solving games and introduces the children to outward bound experiences such as climbing and caving.

 What competitions are we involved in?